Home / Blog / Tabs Disappeared

 A Chrome window showing crowded tabs, a collapsed tab group, Tab Search, and vertical tabs as visibility checks.

 Press Ctrl+Shift+T on Windows/Linux or Command+Shift+T on Mac.
 Chrome uses this shortcut to reopen the most recently closed tab or window.
-Press it again to keep walking backward through closed items.
+Press it again to move backward through closed items.

 If you closed an entire window, the shortcut may reopen that window with its tabs.

-If tabs are coming back, keep pressing until you have what you need.
-If nothing happens, move to the next method.
+If tabs start coming back, keep pressing until you have what you need.
+If nothing happens, move on.

 2. Check whether the tabs are hidden